efeelize/eng/bec/record/phase_1/Day_28.md

 # 3.topic：advertising
 ## PART I.ad
 ### improtance
-- market search should identify the target market and determine its size,geographic distrbution, and demographic characteristics.
+- market search should identify the target market and determine its size, geographic distrbution, and demographic characteristics.
 - inform,persuade and remind potential customers of the product.
 - market can launch an advertising campaign to attract a large number of consumers.
 - effective advertising can enhance consumer perceptions of quality in the product.

 ### television
 - high cost and the difficulty in determining the audience that actually sees the commercials.
 - is widely-used as a means for entertainment
 - reach vast audiences
 - allows creative use of action,colour,and sound not possible in any other medium.

 ### internet
 - can reach large audiences
 - there is no limit as how long ad can stay on the computer screen.
-- advertisers are not bound to fit into 30 or 60 second times slot as they are for TV commercials.
+- advertisers are not bound to fit into 30 or 60 second times slot as they are for
+TV commercials.

 ### newspaper
 - well suited for immediate needs since they can run ads with little lead time.

 ### magazines
 - offer high quality color reproduction,which is a valuable asset in promoting products.
 - provide a more permanent message than do the other media,since subscribers often keep their favorites in their homes or workplaces